9beach/should/README.md

 ### Test Suite

-A test suite can hold multiple test suites and/or test cases.
+A test suite can hold multiple test cases.
 Test is performed by running a test suite.

 ### Test Case